QiaoZhi-ChibaUniversity/time-series-ai-analysis/README.md

 ## 🧭 Overview

-This web application provides an interactive platform for analyzing time series data with a focus on remote sensing and ecosystem studies.
+This web application provides an interactive platform for analyzing time series data, with a focus on remote sensing and ecosystem studies.

 It enables users to upload CSV datasets, visualize temporal dynamics, explore variable relationships, and perform both statistical and AI-assisted model interpretation.